2002 French Grand Prix: Background

 There were eleven teams (each representing a different constructor) with two drivers each for the Grand Prix, with no changes from the season entry list.
-Arrows' participation in the event was jeopardised by outstanding debts to engine supplier Cosworth.
+Arrows' participation in the event was jeopardised by outstanding debts to engine supplier Cosworth as it attempted to sell the team to Red Bull but this was prevented by major shareholder Morgan Grenfell.
 Arrows manager Tom Walkinshaw directed the team's transporters from Oxfordshire's Leafield factory to France on the evening of 16 July.
-Arrows' participation in the Grand Prix was ensured when Walkinshaw paid off the team's debt to Cosworth for a continued supply of engines the next day, before the noon deadline.
+Arrows' participation in the Grand Prix was ensured when Walkinshaw paid off the team's debt to Cosworth for a continued supply of engines the next day, before the noon deadline, having agreed a new payment plan with Cosworth to ensure the engine manufacturer was paid by the Wednesday.
 Ferrari combined the rear wing mounting point with the deformable structure above the gearbox and the extractor profile's upper part at the F2002 car's rear-end.
 Given the high temperatures expected during the race, Williams introduced large openings in the FW24's sidepods to enhance heat dissipation.
 Renault debuted a new improved version of their engine, as well as an aperture in the right side of the R202 cars to cool the right-hand side oil radiator.